ngocsangyem/generator-yem/generators/templates/README.md

 ## Overview

-gulp-simple is an opinionated boilerplate for web development.
+<%= projectName %> is an opinionated boilerplate for web development.
 Tools for building a great experience across many devices.
 A solid starting point for both professionals and newcomers to the industry.

 ## Browser Support